lukesnc/laythe-synth/README.md

 The default MIDI device that is checked for is `/dev/snd/seq`.
 This can be overridden by passing a device with `--dev`.

 Laythe can also be controlled with the keyboard by passing the `--keyboard` option.
+The mappings are:

-Black keys: W-P
+Black keys: `W - P`

-White keys: A-;
+White keys: `A - ;`

 ## TODO